-Have you been injured in a car accident in Phoenix?
-If so, contact a Phoenix car accident lawyer who will explain all your legal options and show you how to maximize the compensation your deserve.
-The injuries suffered in a car accident often require medical attention, and this means doctor bills and hospital bills.
-You may have lost time from work, and you have certainly been required to endure significant pain and suffering.
-These and other losses, as well as your discomfort, may continue into the future.
-John Kelly has extensive experience as a trial attorney in Arizona and will work with you to determine all parties at fault and aggressively go after every dollar you are owed.
+Have you been injured in a car accident?
+If so, contact a Phoenix car accident lawyer who will explain all your legal options and show you how to maximize the compensation you deserve.
+The injuries suffered in a car accident often require medical attention which means doctor bills and hospital bills.
+You may have lost time from work and you have certainly endured significant pain and suffering since the accident.
+These losses, as well as your discomfort, may continue into the future.
+John Kelly has extensive experience as a trial attorney in Phoenix, Arizona and will work with you to determine all parties at fault and aggressively go after every dollar you are owed.

-Many car accident attorneys can make similar claims; where John Kelly excels is going deep into your case and finding additional areas for compensation.
+Many car accident attorneys try to make similar claims; however, John Kelly excels in deeper investigations into your case and finding additional areas for compensation.
 Will your injuries require long-term care which have not been calculated into a settlement offer?
-Maybe instead of simply going after the insurance company there is also a product liability claim against the auto manufacturer?
+Instead of simply going after the insurance company, there may also be a product liability claim against the automotive manufacturer?
 Did the car which hit you belong to a business?
-If so, John Kelly can go after the business.
-Does the person at fault have a homeowners policy which provided them additional coverage above and beyond their auto insurance coverage?
+If so, Mr. Kelly and his team can go after the business.
+Does the person at fault have a homeowner’s policy which provided them additional coverage above and beyond their auto insurance coverage?
 This may be an opportunity to significantly expand the degree of compensation.

-These are just a few examples of how John will explore every compensation avenue for your case.
-If you’ve been in an automotive accident, call us today for a free consultation.
+These are just a few examples of how The Kelly Law Team will explore every compensation avenue for your case.
+If you’ve been in an automobile accident, call us today for a confidential free consultation.
 You don’t pay until we win your case.

 Recent Case Results

 A.G. – Personal injury settlement.
 An accident caused this client’s son to pin them against a wall with a vehicle.
 After reducing a large portion of the client’s medical expenses, an additional settlement of $100,000 was awarded.